 Ceria and Gerial looked at Calruz.
 He shrugged.

-“Well hurry up.
-Gerald wants to crack the seal this instant and the other two Captains are the only thing holding him back.”
+“Well, hurry up.
+Gregor wants to crack the seal this instant, and the other two Captains are the only thing holding him back.”

 The woman grinned and dashed back as the other adventurers began to chatter excitedly.
 Ceria and Gerial exchanged a look.